SocialNPHS/SocialNPHS/README.md

 ### How does it work?
 SocialNPHS reads tweets from a twitter list which includes a majority of New Paltz High School students.
 Then, SocialNPHS gathers a few forms of data.

 SocialNPHS reads and records simple metrics like tweet frequency over time.
-SocialNPHS analyzes tweets one-by-one using a variety of natural language processing techniques.
+SocialNPHS also analyzes tweets one-by-one using a variety of natural language processing techniques.
 This allows for collection of data like the typical sentiment of a user's tweets.
-SocialNPHS looks up tweet authors in a small database to gain additional context, such as to which grade a user belongs.
+Finally, SocialNPHS looks up tweet authors in a small database to gain additional context, such as to which grade a user belongs.
 This can be used to view data more specifically and gain further insights.

 ## Quickstart
 **Installing**: